 They will have responsibility for implementing the strategic direction of the courses within their programme and for co-ordinating the academic administration necessary for its successful day-to-day operation.

-Programme Leader's Responsibilities:
+Programme Leader's Responsibilities are:

 - chairing the Programme Committee, and arranging for such meetings of the Committee as considered appropriate; - acting as the Chief Executive Officer to the programme.
-As such he/she will be responsible, within the agreed policies of the Programme Committee, and Academic Boards, for the efficient operation of the programme as approved by the Institute; - supporting and encouraging their teaching team including PDP; - advise the Programme Committee on its proper responsibility for the continuing development of the programme; - liaise on behalf of the Programme Committee with all staff as appropriate; - be empowered to take on behalf of the Programme Committee any reasonable action with respect to the proper functioning of the programme: - recommend areas for curriculum development; - co-ordinate the assessment schedule Unit and ensure that it is communicated to students and the Director of Education: - liaise with Student Support Officers to ensure that appropriate study support is available; - recommend the appropriate level of resources required and liaise with the teaching team; - undertake training and professional development and contribute to the training of others; - actively participate and organise Peer Support systems; - monitor & respond to the student voice including regular meetings with the student Rep.; - monitor students' feedback and the student voice; - organise all areas of assessment procedures, facilitate monitoring, joint marking, internal verification;
+As such he/she will be responsible, within the agreed policies of the Programme Committee, and Academic Boards, for the efficient operation of the programme as approved by the Institute; - supporting and encouraging their teaching team including PDP; - advise the Programme Committee on its proper responsibility for the continuing development of the programme; - liaise on behalf of the Programme Committee with all staff as appropriate; - be empowered to take on behalf of the Programme Committee any reasonable action with respect to the proper functioning of the programme; - recommend areas for curriculum development; - co-ordinate the assessment schedule for the Unit and ensure that it is communicated to students and the Director of Education; - liaise with Student Support Officers to ensure that appropriate study support is available; - recommend the appropriate level of resources required for the Unit and liaise with the teaching team;